-- 1. Completion of a Bachelor's degree at Calvin followed by graduate study.
+- Completion of a Bachelor's degree at Calvin followed by graduate study.
 This is most appropriate in the area of resource ecology.
 A major at Calvin should be followed by graduate study. - 2.
 Transfer after two years at Calvin to a professional program elsewhere.
 This is appropriate in the areas of resource ecology and resource management.
-Normally students should complete the first two years of the

-- Biology concentration, a year of mathematics, a year of chemistry, and courses in computer science and economics.
+Normally students should complete the first two years of the Biology concentration, a year of mathematics, a year of chemistry, and courses in computer science and economics.
 The remaining courses should be selected with the requirements of the transfer school in mind. - 3.
 Involvement in a combined curriculum program at Calvin for three years followed by two or three years at a school of natural resources.
-Graduates from these programs receive two degrees, a Bachelor of Science in Letters and Natural Resources from Calvin and a second degree, typically a Master's, from the co-operating university.
+Graduates from these programs receive two degrees, a Bachelor of Science in Letters and Natural Resources from Calvin and a second degree, typically a Master's or a second Bachelor's, from the co-operating university.
 The Calvin degree requires twenty-seven courses at Calvin.
 The Master's degree may involve research and a thesis, or a Master's project.
-Admission to the co-operative program requires a 3.0 G.P.A.
+Admission to the Master's program requires a 3.0 G.P.A. at the time of application and a combined GRE score of at least 1,000.

 The field of natural resources is being restructured and many of the traditional programs are being phased out.
 A more interdisciplinary, problem-solving approach is being taken to manage natural resources.
 This requires broader training and may appeal to students with interests in fields other than the sciences.
 Two schools with which Calvin has had a working relationship, Michigan State University and the University of Michigan, are currently revising their curricula.
-Details of the transfer program with Michigan State University and the combined curriculum program with the University of Michigan are incomplete and students interested in these programs should see the advisor to plan the details of their college careers.
+Details of the transfer program with Michigan State University and the combined curriculum program with the University of Michigan are complex and students interested in these programs should see the advisor to plan the details of their college careers.

-Students intending to transfer to Michigan State University in the forestry program should take the following courses at Calvin: Biology 113, 131, 232, 233, and 234; Chemistry 113-114; Mathematics 161; Computer Science 141; Physics 221; English 100 and 200; Communication Arts and Sciences 100; Economics 151; Psychology 151; Sociology 151; Philosophy 153; and Religion and Theology 103.
+Students intending to transfer to Michigan State University in the forestry program should take the following courses at Calvin: Biology 113, 131, 232, 233, and 234; Chemistry 113-114; Mathematics 161; Computer Science 141; Physics 221; English 100 and 200; Communication Arts and Sciences 100; Economics 221; Psychology 151; Sociology 151; Philosophy 153; and Religion and Theology 103.

-Students interested in the University of Michigan Co-operative program in resource policy and management should take the following courses at Calvin which are prerequisite: Biology 131, 232, 233, 234; Chemistry 113-114; Communication Arts and Sciences 100; English 100; Economics 151; Mathematics 131-132; Psychology 151 or Sociology 151.
-Students interested in resource ecology or resource policy and management should discuss the University of Michigan summer camp at Camp Filibert Roth after their sophomore or junior years at Calvin.
+Students interested in the University of Michigan Co-operative program in resource policy and management should take the following courses at Calvin which are prerequisite: Biology 131, 232, 233, 234; Chemistry 113-114; Communication Arts and Sciences 100; English 100; Economics 151; Mathematics 143-132; Psychology 151 or Sociology 151.
+Students interested in resource ecology or resource policy and management should attend the University of Michigan summer Biological Station at Pellston, Michigan, after their sophomore or junior years at Calvin.